muandet-lab/ipml-course/README.md

 - Lower Previsions (2014) by Matthias C. M. Troffaes and Gert de Cooman
 - Inferential Models: Reasoning with Uncertainty (2016) by Ryan Martin and Chuanhai Liu
 - The Geometry of Uncertainty: The Geometry of Imprecise Probabilities (2021) by Fabio Cuzzolin
+- Introduction to Uncertainty Quantification (2015) by T. J. Sullivan

 ### Articles